CICM/CicmWrapper/README.md

 ## CICM WRAPPER
-<p>Copyright (C) 2013 Pierre Guillot, CICM - Université Paris 8</p>
+<p>Copyright (C) 2014 -2015 Pierre Guillot, CICM - Université Paris 8</p>

 ##### Presentation

 The CICM wrapper is a C/TK library that aims to facilitate the creation of objects for Pure Data.
 One of the main axis is the creation of graphical user interfaces and signal processing.
-Pd Chocolate and Pd Coffee are externals libraries not essential but very useful.

 - The inlets/outlets are automatically generated.
 - The background color, border size, border color are easy to set.